San Marcos gambusia

-The San Marcos gambusia (Gambusia georgei) is an extinct species of gambusia from the family Poeciliidae that was found only in the San Marcos Springs of Central Texas.
+The San Marcos gambusia (Gambusia georgei) is a likely extinct species of Gambusia from the family Poeciliidae that was found only in the San Marcos Springs of Central Texas.
 The fish has not been seen since 1983.

+Etymology

-The specific name of this fish honors the American ichthyologist George S. Myers (1905-1985).
+The specific name of this fish honors the American ichthyologist George S. Myers (1905–1985).

 Description

 The San Marcos gambusia was typically less than 1.6 inches (4 cm) in length.
 It had a dark body with a slight blue tint, although the median fins were lemon yellow.
 The scales were strongly crosshatched, and the dorsal fin had a dark stripe along its edge.
-The species’ exact diet is not known, but other poeciliids typically eat insect larvae and other small invertebrates.
-The fish were live bearing and have been known to give birth to a few dozen young at a time.
+The species' exact diet is not known, but other poeciliids typically eat insect larvae and other small invertebrates.
+The fish were live bearing and were known to give birth to a few dozen young at a time.

 Habitat

 The San Marcos gambusia has only been identified in a 0.6-mile (1-km) stretch of the headwaters of the San Marcos River.
 They appeared to need clean and clear water, with little temperature variability.
 They apparently also preferred shallow, quiet water, along with partial shade.